Updated: Dec 15, 2020

 For a business to increase engagement that will hopefully result in more sales and clients.

 Those really don’t sound so bad, do they?
-So why do I have such a problem challenges and think you should avoid them?
+They're not.
+So why do I have such a problem with "challenges" and think you should avoid them?
 Let’s talk about it.

 Definition of Challenge